YoWASP/yowasp.github.io/index.md

 Many new hardware definition languages are *[embedded][edsl]* in another *host* language, which comes with its own package manager and repository.
 For example, [nMigen][] is embedded in [Python][], which uses [pip][] and [PyPI][].
 There are several benefits in distributing FPGA tools via language package managers:
   * Designers working in such HDLs are already familiar with the package manager of the host language, making it is a convenient distribution mechanism;
   * Synthesis and PnR tools can be added as ordinary dependencies to the project, and their versions can be frozen for reproducibility;
-  * "Turnkey" toolchain installation enables new applications that generate FPGA bitstreams just-in-time.
+  * "Turnkey" toolchain installation enables new applications that generate FPGA bitstreams just-in-time, or use synthesis tools to transform netlists.

 [edsl]: https://en.wikipedia.org/wiki/eDSL
 [nmigen]: https://github.com/nmigen/nmigen